QMUL-MAT/gatsby-mat/src/content/students/jzheng.md

 ---
-name: Jianing Zheng
+name: "Jianing Zheng"
-course: MAT PhD
+course: "MAT PhD"
-year: 2018
+year: "2018"
 alumni: False
-image: ./jzheng.jpg
+image: "./jzheng.jpg"
 ---
 Jianing is interested in the design and evaluation of novices’ collaborative interactive musical experiences with tangible interfaces.